miker704/Strife/patch_V5_notes.md

     - Added a random chance for servers to display partnership icons in explore servers page.
     - Adjusted hover effects in dm server header nav bar.
     - Returned top adjustment for create dm modal to be placed properly when dm list is scrolled.
-    - Added message request icon and route to dm nav bar.
+    - Added message request svg icon and route to dm nav bar.
+    - Made updates to svg icons and routes in dm nav bar.